DarkTrack virus removal guide

-DarkTrack is the name of a malicious program, classified as a Remote Access Trojan (RAT).
+DarkTrack is a malicious program classified as a Remote Access Trojan (RAT).
 This type of malware enables remote access and control over an infected device.
-The level of control these programs have varies, however some can allow user-level manipulation of the affected machine.
-The functionalities of RATs likewise vary and so does the scope of potential misuse.
-DarkTrack has a broad range of functions/abilities, which make this trojan a highly-dangerous piece of software.
+The level of control these programs have varies, however, some can allow user-level manipulation of the affected machine.
+The functionalities of RATs likewise varies and so does the scope of potential misuse.
+DarkTrack has a broad range of functions/capabilities, which make this Trojan a highly-dangerous piece of software.

-DarkTrack RAT has a significant amount of control over an infected device, the hardware integrated and/or connected to it, software installed onto it and data stored within it.
-This trojan can log off, lock, restart/reboot and shut down the system.
+DarkTrack RAT has a significant amount of control over an infected device, including the hardware integrated or connected, software installed, and data stored.
+This Trojan can log off, lock, restart/reboot and shut down the system.
 It can manipulate the device's mouse and keyboard, record audio through microphones and video through cameras (which it can also stream in real-time).
-Other surveillance abilities include desktop recording and screenshot capturing.
-The malware can interact with the Windows Task Manager, in other words - it can view and end running processes.
-Collecting information about applications installed onto the system and content stored in it - are also within DarkTrack's capabilities.
-To elaborate, it can view, create, copy, upload, download and delete files.
-Coupled with the program's ability to infiltrate (upload) files and execute them, it means that it can cause chain infections.
-Therefore, the system can be infected with additional malware, like ransomware, cryptominers and so on.
-Aside from directly exfiltrating data, DarkTrack can also steal information from certain applications.
-This RAT targets Google Chrome, Mozilla Firefox, Yandex and Comodo Dragon browsers, as well as the Outlook email client and FileZilla file transfer app.
-The malicious program is specifically interested in log-in credentials (i.e. usernames and passwords) stored in and/or of these applications.
-Furthermore, DarkTrack is capable of keylogging - recording of key strokes.
-This is typically used to learn account credentials as well.
-These are just of the main functionalities of this Remote Access Trojan.
-To expand upon how the information obtained from an infected system can be misused, then recorded and/or exfiltrated files can be used by cyber criminals for ransom/blackmail purposes.
-For example, if the acquired material is especially sensitive and/or compromising, victims can be pressed with demands for payment - under the threat of publication and/or sale to their business competitors.
-Stolen communication accounts (e.g. emails, messengers, social networking, social media, etc.) can be used to impersonate the genuine owner in order to ask the contacts/friends for loans.
-Alternatively, they may be used to proliferate malware via sharing of infectious files.
-Hijacked email accounts can serve as a gateway to other accounts that are connected to them, hence they are of special interest.
-Stolen banking accounts and other platforms that deal with financial information (e.g. store credit card details) can lead to financial loss, through fraudulent transactions and/or unauthorized online purchases.
-In summary, presence of such malicious software in a device can lead to data loss, severe privacy issues, financial losses and identity theft.
-If it is known/suspected that DarkTrack RAT (or other malware) has already infected the system, an anti-virus must be used to eliminate it immediately.
+Other surveillance capabilities include desktop recording and screenshot capture.
+The malware can interact with Windows Task Manager (view and terminate running processes).
+DarkTrack can also collect information about applications installed on the system and stored content.
+I.e., it can view, create, copy, upload, download and delete files.
+Coupled with the program's capability to infiltrate (upload) files and execute them, it can cause chain infections, infecting the system with additional malware including ransomware, cryptominers, and so on.
+As well as directly exfiltrating data, DarkTrack can also steal information from certain applications.
+This RAT targets Google Chrome, Mozilla Firefox, Yandex and Comodo Dragon browsers, and also the Outlook email client and FileZilla file transfer app.
+The malicious program specifically targets log-in credentials (usernames and passwords) associated with these applications.
+Furthermore, DarkTrack is capable of keylogging (recording of key strokes).
+This is also used to learn account credentials.
+These are just some of the main functionalities of this Remote Access Trojan.
+To expand upon how the information obtained from an infected system can be misused, recorded and/or exfiltrated files can be used by cyber criminals for ransom/blackmail purposes.
+For example, if the acquired material is especially sensitive and/or compromising, victims can be pressed with demands for payment under the threat of publication and/or sale to their business competitors.
+Stolen communication accounts (e.g. emails, messengers, social networking, social media, etc.) can be used to impersonate the genuine owner to ask the contacts/friends for loans.
+Alternatively, they might be used to proliferate malware via sharing of infectious files.
+Hijacked email accounts can serve as a gateway to other accounts that are connected to them, and hence they are of special interest.
+Stolen banking accounts and other platforms that deal with financial information (e.g. store credit card details) can lead to financial loss through fraudulent transactions and/or unauthorized online purchases.
+In summary, the presence of this malicious software on devices can lead to data loss, serious privacy issues, financial loss and identity theft.
+If it is known/suspected that DarkTrack RAT (or other malware) has already infected the system, use anti-virus software to eliminate it immediately.